jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 No kidding.
 Not a direct comparison because our times are much different, but that should make you think.
 Meeting a Roman bureaucrat was like us meeting a physicist.
 They're out there when needed, but aren't relied upon up to live a daily life.

 The rest of society was busy building things.
-Early Rome was mostly farmers, shipwrights, cobblers, coopers, builders, and especially engineers.
+Early Rome was mostly farmers, shipwrights, cobblers, coopers, stonemasons, and especially engineers.
 Rome's military conquered the known world, and it didn't even have a professional school.
 Like most everyone else in society, people learned on the job and did just fine.

 Yet, Rome fell.

-And you can see it, in its infrastructure.
-You can't visit many Roman amphitheaters or mausoleums built after 300, because Rome stopped making new things.
-In fact, Romans basically forgot how.
-By the time Rome fell in 476, Rome had 30,000 bureaucrats and barely any builders.
+And you can see it's decline in its infrastructure.
+You can't visit many Roman amphitheaters or mausoleums built after 250, because Rome stopped making new things.
+Romans started living under thatched roofs instead of tiled.
+By the time Rome fell in 476, Rome had over 30,000 bureaucrats and barely any builders.

 Antagonists and extras replaced protagonists and player gods.